aws-samples/mlops-amazon-sagemaker/README.md

 ## Workshop Contents

 This repository demonstrates the following use cases covering reference pipelines for common scenarios.
-These are reference pipelines only and should be adjusted for as need for specific use cases.
+These are reference pipelines only and should be adjusted for specific use cases.

 * **[Reference Pipeline #1:](/1-Built-In-Algorithm/README.md)** Pipeline using Amazon SageMaker built-in algorithm